 Lopez said that State Troopers are responsible for assisting the public in a variety of circumstances, including motor vehicle accidents, burglaries, assaults and larcenies.
-Lopez said that since a State Trooper's job involves long hours in a vehicle, their risk of being involved in a collision is heightened.
-"Law enforcement officers are ten times more likely than the average driver to be involved in a collision," said Lopez.
-"Troopers may be exempt from vehicle and traffic laws while responding to emergencies, but they are bound by the same laws of nature as the average driver."
+Lopez said that since a State Trooper's

 In 2007 alone, Troop K dealt with 3933 accidents.
 According to Lopez, 814, or 22 percent of those accidents involved drivers between the ages of 16 and 19.
 The majority of those accidents were caused by unsafe speed, following too closely, and driver inattentiveness/distraction.
 "All drivers should adhere to the three-second rule for following distance," said Lopez.
 "By allowing three seconds between your vehicle and the vehicle in front of you, you will have ample braking distance to allow you to make a complete stop."